alexbarksdale/ReactPractice/NOTES.md

 -   componentDidUpdate:

     -   Good place to do more data-loading when state/props change
+    -   Called when a component re-renders because of a parent component or when you call setState inside the component

 -   componentWillUnmount:
     -   Good place to do cleanup (especially for non-React stuff)

 # Maps in Javascript

--   Iterates over an array and returns a brand new array
+-   Iterates over an array and returns a compo

 const numbers = [0, 1, 2, 3, 4];

 numbers.map((num) => {
-return num \* 10; // returns a new array
+return num \* 10; // returns a compo
 });

 // React